How do you respond when people you care about tell you they’re going through something difficult?

 Empathy, after all, means seeing something from another's perspective—understanding how and why a person thinks and feels a certain way.

-In a similar way, be curious and attentive towards how others around you are feeling—and when a friend tells you something difficult, choose empathetic responses to show that you genuinely care and that you’re there to listen.
+Be curious and attentive towards how others around you are feeling—and when a friend tells you something difficult, choose empathetic responses to show that you genuinely care and that you’re there to listen.

 Remember that words have the power to create change, to foster connection, to help others overcome challenges and feel less alone in whatever they’re facing.